The Carnivorous Plant FAQ v. 11.5

 A: This is not an easy plant to grow.
 I think that overall success depends upon whether you are lucky enough to get seeds of a strain which grows well for you.
 I had seeds of a plant that grew fabulously in Arizona, but when I moved to California the plants performed poorly and died before flowering.
 Meanwhile, seeds from another source are growing marvelously in conditions that would have been toxic to the plants I grew in Arizona!

-To germinate, Drosophyllum seed must be fresh.
+To germinate Drosophyllum seed, they must of course be viable.
+Usually, this means that the seed should be fresh.
+But if they have been stored carefully, even old seed can be used--Bob Ziemer germinated Drosophyllum seeds that had been refrigerated for 22 years!
 Various forms of pre-germination treatment involving giberellic acid, boiling water, fire, scarification, and stratification have been suggested and tried, but I have found that if the seed is less than a few months old it will germinate well without special treatments.
 If you have old seed, you can try the tricks I mentioned, but don't hold your breath.

 The soil medium should be a sandy peat mix; I like to include large aggregate materials like 1-cm chunks of pumice, perlite, or rocks in the soil too.
 The highly regarded carnivorous plant author Adrian Slack suggests slack-potting these plants, although of course he did not call it that!

 I find that the plants grow well in a 50% humidity greenhouse without special treatment.
 If you live in a suitably warm climate such as the Mediterranean climate of my home in the central valley of northern California, you might have success growing them outside in full sun.
 Grow only a few plants in each pot for best results.
 Do not fertilize them.
 Do not transplant a specimen unless it is less than a few cm tall and you are practiced at the genus.
-Vegetative propagation is not successful, although some work has been done on growing the plant in vitro.
+Vegetative propagation is normally not successful, although Anderson (2016) reported success.
+He detached the adventitious growth points that develop along the stem, soaked them in 1000ppm gibberellic acid for an hour, then treated them as normal plants (but with a bit of supplemental moisture).
+Some work has also been done on growing the plant in vitro.

 A perennial in the wild, Drosophyllum is difficult to maintain past two years in cultivation---it often lives just long enough to produce seed.
 Also, many commonly grown strains of this plant die rapidly if the temperatures ever exceed 41-43°C (105-110°F).